tunbridgep/SteamCMDHelper/README.md

     steamcmd_helper "/home/user/.steam/steamapps/" 220 823500

 Any additional commands placed in the file steamcmd_settings.txt will be sent to steamcmd using the [+runscript](https://developer.valvesoftware.com/wiki/SteamCMD#Automating_SteamCMD) command.
 A sample steamcmd_settings.txt file is provided.
-This can be used to input user information and force SteamCMD to download windows versions of games (for a dual boot, or for playing with Wine/Proton etc)
+This can be used to input user information and force SteamCMD to download windows versions of games (for a dual boot, or for playing with Wine/Proton etc).
+You should modify this program before first running the script, as you will need to tell it your login information (only your username)

 Help can be provided with

     steamcmd_helper --help

+## Troubleshooting ##

+In order to download games using SteamCMD, you will need to provide login details.
+If you do not do this, you will get the following error:

+    ERROR!
+Failed to request AppInfo update, not online or not logged in to Steam.

+This is because SteamCMD is trying to work in "anonymous" mode.
+The solution is to make sure you have your username set in the login field in steamcmd_settings.txt (like in the sample file),

+If the script gets stuck on the following command:

+    Logging in user '<your user name>' to Steam Public ...

+It isn't stuck.
+You simply need to type your password and press enter to continue.
+This should only be required the first time you use the script.

 ## FAQ ##

 *Why do I have to specify my steamapps folder every time?*